 Eric started singing at the age of three, and by 13 was playing guitar and harmonica.
 Early musical influences included Credence Clearwater Revival, The Beatles, Isaac Hayes, Janis Joplin, Marty Robbins, Johnny Horton, and Neil Young.

 Following Eric's departure from Mirinda and The American Country Band, Eric played briefly with former bandmates Bob Sweet, Jr. and Alex Craig in a new band - Whitehorse.
-He then turned his focus from country music to rock and roll and the alternative sounds of the 90's, forming the group Uncle Wiggly and the Nightcrawlers and entertaining fans with music from Nirvana, Spin Doctors, Soul Asylum.
-Elvis Costello, Red Hot Chili Peppers, and others.
+He then turned his focus from country music to rock and roll and the alternative sounds of the 90's, with the group Uncle Wiggly and the Nightcrawlers.

-More recently, Eric has been performing throughout upstate New York as a solo artist and playing together with the talents of Rocky and the Mooseknuckles (Rocky Petrocelli, Eric Peter, John DonVito, Charlie Vatalaro, and Mike Kelly, whenever possible).
+Recently, Eric has been performing throughout upstate New York as a solo artist and as a guitarist and vocalist in several bands that include Rocky and the Moosemen (Rocky Petrocelli, Eric Peter, and John DonVito, together with Charlie Vatalaro and Mike Kelly whenever possible), and Sons of Octomom (Eric Peter, Tyler Peter, and Michelle Howland).